Skip to main content

 nano .env

-8.1 Add a block with parameters for authentication in the API of the Audit-Logs service:
+8.1.
+Add a block with authentication parameters for the Audit Logs service API:

 AUDIT_LOGS_URL=<base_url>/v1/logs